creativecommons/chooser/README.md

 docker-compose up
 ```

+If there is `node_modules` directory, it will perform a clean install from
+`package-lock.json`.

 ### Step 5: Access the Application

 Once the container is running, you can access the Creative Commons Chooser application by navigating to the following URL in your web browser: